Kronmar-Bafu/pycube/README.md

 ### Published Version

-You are able to install this package through pip without cloning the repository.
+You can install this package through pip without cloning the repository.

 ```
 pip install lindaspy